hussienmohammed122nshs/aidanandrews22.github.io/content/posts/vibecode.md

 alognside an llm i am capable of coding absolutely anything in the world. in total i would say that llm tools give me about 50x more breadth and 3x code writing speed.

 my workflow and time splits aee as follows:
-chart: 75% either completely solving the problem or solving most of it; 10% setting up file structure, initializing frameworks, or writing psuedo code; 15% rode mapping and prompting
+chart: 75% either completely solving the problem or solving most of it; 10% setting up file structure, initializing dbs/frameworks, or writing psuedo code; 15% rode mapping and prompting

+roadmapping and prompting is the most overlooked and highest roi step.
+Granted that it implicitly requires step 1 to be complete.
+But if you can understand how the problem should be solved and what information is required to solve it than you will see huge returns.